-Parallel algorithms are at the core of High Performance Computing (HPC) systems which solve hard problems in several domains.
-They run on a multiple processors and cores, being capable of executing $10^{15}$ (peta-scale) and $10^{18}$ (exascale) floating point operations per second (FLOPS).
-Those very large-scale systems usually present a small MTBF (Mean Time Between Failures) [1].
-For instance, the Blue Waters petascale system has an average MTBF of only 4.2 hours [2], which reduces even further for exascale systems [3], [4].
-Frequent faults can become a very serious problem if we consider that (i) these systems usually take a long time to execute, and (ii) have very high demands in terms of computational resources and energy.
-It is thus essential to make these systems fault-tolerant, so that they can continue running correctly after faults, and no work is lost.
+High performance computing (HPC) systems are based on parallel algorithms which solve hard problems across multiple fields.
+Those systems run on several processors and cores, and present high performance, being capable of executing up to $10^{15}$ (peta-scale) and $10^{18}$ (exascale) floating point operations per second (FLOPS).
+On the other hand, those very large-scale systems usually present a small mean time between failures (MTBF) (Netti et al., 2020).
+For instance, for the Blue Waters system - which is a peta-scale machine - the average MTBF is of only 4.2 hours (Martino et al., 2014).
+Further reductions are expected for exascale systems (Reed and Dongarra, 2015; Al-Hashimi et al., 2017).
+Faults are a serious problem, as those systems usually take a long time to execute, and have very high demands in terms of computational resources and energy.
+It is thus imperative to design those systems to be fault-tolerant, in the sense that they can continue executing as expected after faults occur, and as little work as possible is lost.

-There are numerous techniques to make an HPC system fault-tolerant [5], [6].
-These techniques include, among others, rollback recovery [7], replication [8], computation migration [9], and Algorithm-Based Fault Tolerance (ABFT).
-ABFT makes use of properties of the parallel algorithm itself to survive faults during its execution [10], [11], [12], [13].
-The algorithm is designed to be resilient, and must be able to detect or receive fault notifications and adapt itself after faults occur.
-In this work we propose a general ABFT technique to make any parallel algorithm designed for hypercubes faulttolerant.
+There are several techniques to make an HPC system fault-tolerant (Egwutuoha et al., 2013; Herault and Robert, 2015).
+Those techniques include, among others, rollback recovery (Elnozahy et al., 2002), replication (Bougeret et al., 2014), computation migration (Filiposka et al., 2019), and algorithm-based fault tolerance (ABFT).
+ABFT relies on properties of the parallel algorithm itself to tolerate faults during its execution (Huang and Abraham, 1984; Chen and Jack, 2008; Hursey and Graham, 2011; Bagherpour et al., 2017).
+The algorithm is designed to be robust, and must be able to detect or receive fault notifications and adapt itself after faults occur.

+This work proposes a general ABFT technique to make any parallel algorithm designed for hypercubes fault-tolerant.
 Developers can employ the proposed technique to leverage any parallel hypercube-based algorithms to survive faults efficiently.
-With the proposed ABFT technique, the algorithm is able to reconfigure itself autonomously in runtime, guaranteeing that it does not halt after faults are detected: faultfree nodes continue the execution and no work is lost.
+A parallel hypercube algorithm enhanced with the proposed technique is able to reconfigure itself autonomously in run time, guaranteeing that it does not halt after faults are detected: fault-free nodes continue the execution and as little work as possible is lost.

-Hypercubes are intrinsically scalable topologies that have been extensively used in parallel computing both as interconnection networks [14] and to organize the communication and execution of parallel and distributed algorithms [15], [16].
+Hypercubes are scalable topologies by definition, and have been extensively used in parallel computing both as interconnection networks (Parhami, 1999) and to organise the communication and execution of parallel and distributed algorithms (Leighton, 2014; Foster et al., 1995).
 The ABFT strategy proposed in this work assumes a logical topology - no physical hypercube required.
-The fault-tolerance technique relies on the virtual topology known as the VCube [17], [18].
-A VCube is a hypercube when all nodes are faultfree, but is capable of reconfiguring itself as nodes fail (and recover) keeping several logarithmic properties.
-In a VCube of d dimensions nodes are organized in hierarchical clusters of increasingly larger sizes which are the basis for the proposed ABFT strategy.
+The fault-tolerance technique relies on the virtual topology known as the VCube (Duarte et al., 2014; Duarte and Nanya, 1998).
+A VCube is a hypercube when all nodes are fault-free, but is capable of reconfiguring itself as nodes fail (and recover) keeping several logarithmic properties.
+In a VCube of d dimensions nodes are organised in hierarchical clusters of increasingly larger sizes which are the basis for the proposed ABFT strategy.
 While in the hypercube each node is connected to d predefined nodes, in the VCube a node is connected to whichever is the first fault-free node of d clusters, if there is any.
-We assume the fail-stop model, in which processes crash and can be detected as so.
-In a system of N nodes, even if up N-1 nodes become faulty the system autonomously reconfigures itself at runtime and continues the execution.
-Nodes can also be repaired and rejoin the system.
+We assume the fail-stop model, in which processes can fail by crashing, and correct processes identify which processes are faulty.
+In a system of N nodes, even if up N - 1 nodes become faulty the system autonomously reconfigures itself at runtime, and is thus able to continue the execution.